KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/README.md

 # Knowledge-Base Systems Lab, IIMAS UNAM

+## Prerequisites
+A Prolog interpreter must be installed and working.
+For instance SWI Prolog (see [https://wwu-pi.github.io/tutorials/lectures/lsp/010_install_swi_prolog.html](https://wwu-pi.github.io/tutorials/lectures/lsp/010_install_swi_prolog.html)).
+Invoke the Prolog interpreter with the instruction `swipl` in a terminal.

+## Description of our KB System

 **non-monotonic-KBS-for-DH** is a repository containing code and applications of a non-monotonic knowledge-base (KB) system featuring:
 * strong negation,
 * negative and positive defaults,